What to Do With Your Medical Bills

 You should send what’s called a Letter of Protection.
 This lets the provider know that they will be paid out of any settlement proceeds and legally obligates you to pay the bill out of the settlement.
 It “protects” the provider, hence the name.
 Click on the link for a sample Letter of Protection.

 This depends.
-You will be able get a higher settlement amount if you do not have your health insurance company pay your bills because of recent Missouri Supreme Court decisions and the Missouri Legislature’s changes to our state’s tort laws.
+You will be able get a higher settlement amount if you do not have your health insurance company pay your bills.
+This is because of recent Missouri Supreme Court decisions and changes to our state’s tort laws.
 Under current law, the only thing a jury gets to see is the amount owed – not the amount billed.
 For example, if you had a medical bill of $10,000, health insurance normally pays around $2,000 and the rest is written off.
 Thus, the amount owed is $0.00.
 This means that’s all the jury would see.
 However, if you don’t have your health insurance pay the bill, the amount owed is $10,000 and the jury would get to see the full amount of the bill.